leopoldabgn/writeups/content/post/HackTheBox/Machines/Linux/Easy/Armageddon/index.md

 ---
-title: HTB | Bashed
+title: HTB | Armageddon
-description: Bashed is a fairly easy machine which focuses mainly on fuzzing and locating important files.
-As basic access to the crontab is restricted, ...
+description: Armageddon is an easy difficulty machine.
+An exploitable Drupal website allows access to the remote host.
+Enumeration of the Drupal file structure reveals credentials that allows us to connect to the MySQL server, and eventually extract the hash that is reusable for a system user.
+Using these credentials, we can connect to the remote machine over SSH.
+This user is allowed to install applications using the   snap   package manager.
+Privilege escalation is possible by uploading and installing to the host, a malicious application using Snapcraft.
-slug: bashed-htb
+slug: armageddon-htb
-date: 2025-01-13 00:00:00+0000
+date: 2025-04-07 00:00:00+0000
 #image: cover.png
 categories:
  - HackTheBox